prajna-io/anatman/README.txt

 "well, yes
 but maybe it is better to say that the probability waves

-"of these particles is such that entangled probability waves
+"of these entangled particles is such that their probability waves

 "are interrupted
 and it appears as if particles are emitted"